Call for 2020 applications will be made in October with a closing date of 6 February 2020 12 noon GMT

-Research Fellowships in Science and Engineering are intended to give scientists or engineers of exceptional promise the opportunity for early independence with the objective of contributing to the knowledge base required for a healthy and innovative national culture.
-These fellowships are open to all nationalities, usually intending to carry out research at a UK institution.
+1851 Research Fellowships are intended to give early career scientists or engineers of exceptional promise the opportunity to conduct a research project of their own instigation; an ultimate objective is to contribute to the knowledge base required for a healthy and innovative national culture.
+Around eight awards are made each year.

 The aim of the scheme is to encourage profitable innovation and creativity in British Industry – to the mutual benefit of the Fellow and his or her sponsoring company.
 Projects in any science or engineering discipline will be considered.